 Module Certificates ToT FD-M1 to FD-M5

-The ToT FD-M1 module corresponds to the SFAL Certificate in Teaching Adults Learners.
+The ToT FD-M1 module corresponds to the SVEB Certificate in Teaching Adults Learners.

-The certificate is the basic qualificaton for the Federal Trainer Diploma in the Tot modular system To obtain dthe SFAL Certificate, you must attend the ToT FD-M1 module and provide evidence of practice.
+The certificate is the basic qualification for the Federal Trainer Diploma in the Tot modular system To obtain the SVEB Certificate, you must attend the ToT FD-M1 module and provide evidence of practice.

-Certificate of Competence: Recorded evalution of teaching demonstration.
+Certificate of Competence: Recorded evaluation of teaching demonstration.